 3. Don’t over-stack the rack

-The higher luggage and other items are piled on to your roof, the more you’ll affect your vehicle’s aerodynamics and reduce its fuel economy – sometimes by up to 20 per cent.
+The higher luggage and other items are piled on to your roof, the more you’ll affect your vehicle’s aerodynamics and reduce its fuel consumption – sometimes by up to 20 per cent.
 Pack wide, not high.
 (SOURCE)

 4. Roll up your windows at 80 km/h

-Yes, A/C usage can increase fuel consumption by up to 20 per cent, but driving with the windows down at high speeds increases aerodynamic drag, lowers fuel economy and does nothing good for your hair.
+Yes, A/C usage can increase fuel consumption by up to 20 per cent, but driving with the windows down at high speeds increases aerodynamic drag, lowers fuel efficiency and does nothing good for your hair.
 Rule of thumb: roll’em up when you hit the highway.
 (SOURCE)

 5. Pre-map your route